miikanissi/modus-themes.nvim/README.md

 Please ensure the WCAG AAA contrast requirements are met.
 You can use this [contrast checker](https://webaim.org/resources/contrastchecker/) for reference.

-For the [extras](#extras), we use a simple template system that generates the extra files.
+[Extras](#extras) are generated using a template system.

-How to add a new extra template:
+How to create a new extra template:

-1. Create a file like `lua/modus-themes/extras/extra-app.lua`.
+1. Create a file such as `lua/modus-themes/extras/extra-app.lua`.
 2. Add the name and output file extension to the `extras` table in `lua/modus-themes/extras/init.lua`.
 3. Run the following command to generate new [extras](#extras) from the Modus Themes